jeroentvb/windsurf-stats/README.md

 If you'd like to click through the app before installing, you can check the demo [here](https://jeroenvanberkum.nl/windsurf-stats/)

+If you find a bug, please [create an issue](https://github.com/jeroentvb/windsurf-stats/issues)!
+If you have a feature request, you should also make an issue.

+### Backstory
 I started this project because I used to save my windsurf session data in an excel file, but I figured it would be easier to use a web interface and visualize the statistics in a nice way.
 And so this project was born.

-If you find a bug, please [create an issue](https://github.com/jeroentvb/windsurf-stats/issues)!
-If you have a feature request, you should also make an issue.

 ## Table of contents
 * [What it does](#what-it-does)